rlespinasse/github-slug-action/README.md

   - name: Inject enhanced GitHub environment variables
     uses: rlespinasse/github-slug-action@v5
     with:
-      short-length: 7 # By default it's up to Git to decide, use 8 to have the v3.x behavior
+      short-length: 7 # By default it's up to Git to decide, use 8 to have the v3.x behaviour
 ```

+The length of a short sha depends of the size of **your repository** and can differ over time :

+- set `7` to keep the `small repository` behaviour,
+- set `8` to reproduce `v3` behaviour,
+- set `4` as the minimum length possible.

 > [!WARNING]
-> If you leave it empty, you need to checkout the source first in order to let Git decide the size by itself.
+> If you leave it empty, you need to checkout the source first in order to let Git decide the size by itself by using [`git rev-parse`][git-revparse] behaviour.
+>
+> The default is the effective value of the [core.abbrev][git-core-abbrev] configuration variable.

 ## Available Environment variables